Genaker/TerraformMagentoCloud/README.md

 This repository contains Magento 2 Cloud Terraform infrastructure as code for AWS Public Cloud

 This Infrastructure is the result of years of experience scaling Magento 1 and 2 in the cloud.
-It comes with the best practices baked right in saving your business time and money and customers.
+It comes with the best cloud development practices baked right to save your time and money.

-Leverage your own AWS Account dramatically to reduce your monthly spend instead of paying an expensive managed hosting provider (PaaS, SaaS).
+Leverage your own AWS Account dramatically reduces your monthly spend instead of paying to expensive managed hosting provider (PaaS, SaaS).

-This Script can be used with any eCommerce/Web Paltform WordPress, WooCommerce, Drupal, Shopware 6, Shopify APP, VueStorefront, Silyus, Oddo, ORO not just with MAgento.
+This Script can be used with any eCommerce/Web Platform WordPress, WooCommerce, Drupal, Shopware 6, Shopify APP, VueStorefront, Silyus, Oddo, ORO not just with MAgento.
 It has name Magento because it was designed for Magento at firs.
 But I know projects they use it to run Enterparaci Java applications with auto scaling.
-How to setup  software into the cloud you cen read about this below.
+How to setup  software into the cloud you can read about this below.

 ## Enterprise Support/Installation/Development Package available.
 Several Magento development Agencies select this custom cloud solution for their clients and they are willing to provide services/support for businesses based on this Open Source project.
-Nowerday this project has 10+ partners.
-List will be soon, now you can send me an email for contacts.
+Nowerdays this project has 10+ partners.
 If you are willing to be listed as cloud service provider feel free message me.

 More information: yegorshytikov@gmail.com

-I also Have Ansible Magento Clout provisioning implementation: https://github.com/Genaker/AWS_Magento2_Ansible
+I also Have Ansible Magento Cloud provisioning implementation: https://github.com/Genaker/AWS_Magento2_Ansible

 ## AWS Magento 2 Cloud Features: